• Skip to main content

 • Sponsor

-The Assumption of Mary is a Roman Catholic feast on August 15 that celebrates the Virgin Mary’s heavenly birthday (commemorates her death).
+The Assumption of Mary is a Roman Catholic feast on August 15 that celebrates the Virgin Mary’s heavenly birthday.
+In other words, it commemorates her death.

 The ancient stories were written as poetry to inspire understanding, not to be taken literally.
-One of the interesting things about the veneration of the Virgin Mary is that it arose from the people, not from the church.
+One of the interesting things about the veneration of the Virgin Mary is that it came from the people, not from the Church.

 Celebrating the Assumption of Mary is a Modern Practice